uhub/awesome-actionscript-sorted/README.md

 * [Gast](https://github.com/orangesuzuki/Gast) - Google App Script utilities for ActionScript 3.0
 * [Playbook-Utilities](https://github.com/craigshaw/Playbook-Utilities) - A library of Blackberry Playbook utilities for Actionscript
 * [as3-org.puremvc.as3.utilities.loadup](https://github.com/collectivecolors/as3-org.puremvc.as3.utilities.loadup) - EXTERNAL - PureMVC (Standard) Loadup utility releases for use as Git submodules in  ActionScript or Flex applications.
-* [Actionscript-PathUtils](https://github.com/alinakipoglu/Actionscript-PathUtils) - A Path utility classes for working with quadratic, bezier and line sequences
 * [as3-yaul](https://github.com/StephanPartzsch/as3-yaul) - yet another utility library for ActionScript 3
 * [minodisk-as](https://github.com/minodisk/minodisk-as) - ActionScript utilities.
 * [as3utils](https://github.com/kingfo/as3utils) - actionscript 3 utils